Hereditary Spherocytosis and Hereditary Elliptocytosis

 Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis but is rarely needed.
 It is indicated in patients with symptomatic hemolysis or complications such as biliary colic or persistent aplastic crisis.
-If the gallbladder has stones or other evidence of cholestasis, it should be removed during splenectomy.
+If the gallbladder has stones or other evidence of cholestasis, it should be removed.
 Although spherocytosis persists after splenectomy, the cells survive longer in the circulation.
 Usually, symptoms resolve and anemia and reticulocytosis decrease.
 However, RBC fragility remains high.